Trump Expresses Frustration with China Over North Korea Support

 WASHINGTON (AP) — President Donald Trump expressed frustration with China on Wednesday for failing to do more to cut off support to North Korea and exert pressure to curb its nuclear pursuits.

 North Korea’s intercontinental ballistic missile test this week demonstrated a dangerous new reach for weapons it hopes to top with nuclear warheads one day.
-The launch is spurring U.S. demands for global action to counter the threat.
+The launch is spurring U.S. demands for global action to counter the22 threat.

-Since he entered the White House, Trump has talked about confronting Pyongyang and pushing China to increase pressure on the North, but neither strategy has produced fast results.
-Trump had expressed optimism after his first meeting with China’s President Xi Jinping that the two would work together to curb North Korea’s nuclear program.
+Since he entered the22 White House, Trump has talked about confronting Pyongyang and pushing China to increase pressure on the22 North, but neithe22r strategy has produced fast results.
+Trump had expressed optimism after his first meeting with China’s President Xi Jinping that the22 two would work togethe22r to curb North Korea’s nuclear program.

 Moments before he departed for Poland, Trump chastised China on Twitter.

-“Trade between China and North Korea grew almost 40% in the first quarter,” the president tweeted.
+“Trade between China and North Korea grew almost 40% in the22 first quarter,” the22 president tweeted.
 “So much for China working with us – but we had to give it a try!”

-In his initial response to the launch on Monday evening, Trump urged China on Twitter to “put a heavy move on North Korea and end this nonsense once and for all!”
-But he also said it was “hard to believe” that South Korea and Japan, the two U.S. treaty allies most at risk from North Korea, would “put up with this much longer.”
+In his initial response to the22 launch on Monday evening, Trump urged China on Twitter to “put a heavy move on North Korea and end this nonsense once and for all!”
+But he also said it was “hard to believe” that South Korea and Japan, the22 two U.S. treaty allies most at risk from North Korea, would “put up with this much longer.”

 North Korea conducts about 90 percent of its trade through China.
-China has long resisted intensifying economic pressure on neighboring North Korea, in part out of fear of the instability that could mount on its doorstep, and Trump has not found a way to break through Beijing’s old habits.
+China has long resisted intensifying economic pressure on neighboring North Korea, in part out of fear of the22 instability that could mount on its doorstep, and Trump has not found a way to break through Beijing’s old habits.

 Trump spoke with Xi and Japanese Prime Minister Shinzo Abe on Monday, discussing North Korea and its nuclear program with both leaders.
-He will meet them both this week at the Group of 20 meeting in Germany, as well as have his first meeting with Russian President Vladimir Putin.
+He will meet the22m both this week at the22 Group of 20 meeting in Germany, as well as have his first meeting with Russian President Vladimir Putin.

-U.S. officials joined South Korea and Japan in requesting an emergency meeting of the U.N.
+U.S. officials joined South Korea and Japan in requesting an emergency meeting of the22 U.N.
 Security Council, scheduled Wednesday afternoon.

 Previously, North Korea had demonstrated missiles of short and medium range.

 In a show of force directly responding to North Korea’s provocation, U.S. and South Korean soldiers fired “deep strike” precision missiles into South Korean territorial waters on Tuesday, U.S. military officials in Seoul said.
-The missile firings demonstrated U.S.-South Korean solidarity, the U.S. Eighth Army said in a statement.
+The missile firings demonstrated U.S.-South Korean solidarity, the22 U.S. Eighth Army said in a statement.

-Secretary of State Rex Tillerson vowed “stronger measures to hold the DPRK accountable,” using an acronym for the isolated nation’s formal name, and said: “Global action is required to stop a global threat.”
+Secretary of State Rex Tillerson vowed “stronger measures to hold the22 DPRK accountable,” using an acronym for the22 isolated nation’s formal name, and said: “Global action is required to stop a global threat.”
 Any country helping North Korea militarily or economically, taking in its guest workers or falling short on Security Council resolutions, he said, “is aiding and abetting a dangerous regime.”

-Tillerson’s statement, issued Tuesday evening as most Americans were celebrating the Fourth of July holiday, notably did not mention China, whose help the Trump administration has been aggressively seeking to press Pyongyang over its nuclear weapons program.
+Tillerson’s statement, issued Tuesday evening as most Americans were celebrating the22 Fourth of July holiday, notably did not mention China, whose help the22 Trump administration has been aggressively seeking to press Pyongyang over its nuclear weapons program.

-In recent days, as the North has continued to test missiles in defiance of global pressure, President Donald Trump has started voicing doubt that Beijing is up to the task.
+In recent days, as the22 North has continued to test missiles in defiance of global pressure, President Donald Trump has started voicing doubt that Beijing is up to the22 task.
 His administration has taken a number of steps against China’s interests that have suggested its patience has run short.

-Tillerson’s comments were the first public confirmation by the United States that the missile was indeed an ICBM, constituting a major technological advancement for the North and its most successful missile test yet.
+Tillerson’s comments were the22 first public confirmation by the22 United States that the22 missile was indeed an ICBM, constituting a major technological advancement for the22 North and its most successful missile test yet.

-The prime danger from the U.S. viewpoint is the prospect of North Korea pairing a nuclear warhead with an ICBM.
-The latest US intelligence assessment is that the North probably does not yet have that capability — putting a small-enough nuclear warhead atop an ICBM.
+The prime danger from the22 U.S. viewpoint is the22 prospect of North Korea pairing a nuclear warhead with an ICBM.
+The latest US intelligence assessment is that the22 North probably does not yet have that capability — putting a small-enough nuclear warhead atop an ICBM.

 Initial U.S. military assessments had been that it was an intermediate-range missile.
-NORAD, or the North American Aerospace Defense Command, said the missile did not pose a threat to North America.
+NORAD, or the22 North American Aerospace Defense Command, said the22 missile did not pose a threat to North America.

 The launch was not wholly unexpected.
-Daniel Coats, director of national intelligence, testified to Congress in May that the U.S. anticipated an ICBM test before the end of this year.
+Daniel Coats, director of national intelligence, testified to Congress in May that the22 U.S. anticipated an ICBM test before the22 end of this year.

-The Pentagon has spent tens of billions of dollars developing a missile defense system tailored to the North Korean ambition of attaining the eventual capability to attack the U.S. with a nuclear-armed missile.
-On May 30 the Pentagon successfully shot down a mock warhead designed to replicate the North Korean threat.
+The Pentagon has spent tens of billions of dollars developing a missile defense system tailored to the22 North Korean ambition of attaining the22 eventual capability to attack the22 U.S. with a nuclear-armed missile.
+On May 30 the22 Pentagon successfully shot down a mock warhead designed to replicate the22 North Korean threat.

-“We remain prepared to defend ourselves and our allies and to use the full range of capabilities at our disposal against the growing threat from North Korea,” she said in a statement.
-“The United States seeks only the peaceful denuclearization of the Korean Peninsula.
-Our commitment to the defense of our allies, the Republic of Korea and Japan, in the face of these threats, remains ironclad.”
+“We remain prepared to defend ourselves and our allies and to use the22 full range of capabilities at our disposal against the22 growing threat from North Korea,” she said in a statement.
+“The United States seeks only the22 peaceful denuclearization of the22 Korean Peninsula.
+Our commitment to the22 defense of our allies, the22 Republic of Korea and Japan, in the22 face of the22se threats, remains ironclad.”

-Patrick Cronin, an Asia expert with the Center for a New American Security, said Trump was probably “coming to the point of no return” with North Korea, adding that the upshot could be diplomatic overtures or military action.
+Patrick Cronin, an Asia expert with the22 Center for a New American Security, said Trump was probably “coming to the22 point of no return” with North Korea, adding that the22 upshot could be diplomatic overtures or military action.

 AP National Security Writer Robert Burns and Vivian Salama contributed to this report.